-I like to have at least 3 different cheeses on a board no matter how many I’m serving.
+We like to have at least 3 different cheeses on a board no matter how many people we're serving.
 This gives a good variety without being boring.
-A good rule of thumb is to always have a soft cheese like brie or goat, a harder cheese like cheddar cheese or manchego, and a funky cheese like a blue cheese.
+A good rule of thumb is to always have a soft cheese like brie or goat, a harder cheese like cheddar cheese or manchego, and a funky cheese like blue cheese.

 Most cheeses are naturally low carb, just avoid any cheese with fruit preserves or dried fruit mixed in.